 Some divorce and family law matters do not settle.
-Instead, the case is tried in the family court.
+Instead, the case goes to family court.
 Putting the case in the hands of a family court judge can be a risky proposition.

 Most parties would prefer to settle outside of court, but it is not always possible.
 All it can take is one issue of disagreement for many parties to decide that they have no choice but to go to trial.